siyuan-zou/Repository_RetailX/README.md

 ## Model Evaluation

+### Good points
 Mistral AI LLMs generally perform quite well on the given tasks;
 Rare hallucinations are observed, even with Large, but detectable and fixable by asking LLM to re-run.

 Our chatbot is capable of treating common marchandize search requests, and can raise pertinent questions to narrow down.
 The suggestion engine successfully proposes the most relevant items, in a user-friendly way.
+The entire workflow would be easily adaptable to a bigger scale if given a bigger dataset.

+### Not-yet-good points
+Unconventional (not following guidance) user inputs are not always well treated;
+Detailed comparison between different encoders or LLM models are not carried out;
+There should be a more flexible way to treat 'hard' user-demand-filters, in case there are more numerical columns.

 ## Future possibilities

-An (not implemented but) potentially promising idea is to train a LLM coder to write and auto-execute code snippets that can operate autonomously on the database;
+A (not implemented but) potentially promising idea is to train a LLM coder to write and auto-execute code snippets that can operate autonomously on the database;
 This can allow for more versatile question-answering capabilities related to the database.

 A Graph Neural Network that defines item similarity might be able to give more logical cross-sales suggestions.